View Notification

 No need for paper checks or cash!
 Pay your water/trash bill online with bank draft or any major credit/debit card.

-Tuscaloosa recycles!
-We're glad you do, too.
+Need a recycling bin?
 We're happy to help you keep Tuscaloosa clean and green.

 Pay Traffic or Parking Citation